Robert D. Ray: Early life and education

-Ray was born in Des Moines, Iowa, in 1928.
+Ray was born in Des Moines, Iowa, in 1928, to Clark Ray and Mildred Helen (Dolph) Ray.
 He graduated from Theodore Roosevelt High School in 1946.
-After high school, Ray served in the United States Army.
+Later in 1946, with the permission of his parents, he joined the United States Army and spent two years in Japan as part of the first wave of relief troops after World War II.

-Ray received a Bachelor of Arts degree in business from Drake University in 1952 and a law degree in 1954.
+Ray received a Bachelor of Arts degree in business from Drake University, using the GI Bill, in 1952 and a law degree in 1954.
+He then was a law and reading clerk for the Iowa State Senate.
+He also practiced law in Des Moines.

-Career
+Political career

+Early career

 Ray began his career as a trial lawyer.
-Following several years practicing law, Ray became chair of the Iowa Republican Party in 1963.
+Following several years practicing law, Ray became chair of the Iowa Republican Party in 1963 until 1967.
+Ray supported Pennsylvania governor William Scranton in the 1964 Republican presidential primaries.
+He was named one of America’s young leaders by Time Magazine in 1974.
+He was on the short list to be Vice President on the Republican ticket in the 1976 Presidential Election.
+He was also offered, twice, to join President Gerald Ford's cabinet, but refused both offers.

 Governor of Iowa

-In 1969, Ray became the governor of Iowa.
+He was elected in the 1968 Iowa gubernatorial election and became the Governor of Iowa in 1969.
 During Ray's time in office, the Iowa Constitution was modified, increasing the governor's term of office from two years to four years.
 Ray served as chair of the National Governors Association from 1975 to 1976.
 He also served as chairman of the Republican Governors Association, the Midwestern Governors Association, the Education Commission of the States and was the president of the Council of State Governments.
+He would be re-elected in 1970, 1972, 1974, 1978.

+Executive Orders

-As governor, Ray issued executive orders promoting civil rights, energy conservation, and paperwork reduction as well as establishing the Governor's Economy Committee, the Iowa Council for Children, the Task Force on Government Ethics, the Science Advisory Council, and the Iowa High Technology Commission.
+As governor, Ray issued executive orders promoting civil rights, energy conservation, and paperwork reduction as well as establishing the Governor's Economy Committee, the Iowa Council for Children, the Task Force on Government Ethics, the Science Advisory Council, the Iowa Department of Transportation, and the Iowa High Technology Commission.
 Ray signed legislation establishing the Iowa Commission on the Status of Women in 1974.
 In 1982, that commission named him the first recipient of the Cristine Wilson Medal for Equality and Justice.
 In 1976, Ray, along with his wife Billie Ray and three daughters, became the first governor of Iowa to occupy Terrace Hill, the official governor's mansion.